-Even before you enter the city, you can visit this latest landmark in the city – the Palace of Thiruvasagam.
+Even before you enter the city, you can visit the latest landmark in the city – the Palace of Thiruvasagam.
 Located in Nevatkuli, it is a tribute to the Tamil poetry of 9th CE poet Manickavasagar dedicated to Shiva.
-His poems are regularly sung at the Shiva temples of Tamil region in India and Sri Lanka.
+His poems are regularly sung at the Shiva temples of the Tamil region in India and Sri Lanka.

 This palace has all of his 615 poems written on the walls.
 His most famous poem Shiv Puran is sung first thing in the temples.
-This Shiv Puran is translated in multiple languages from across the world on the walls of Thiruvasagam palace.
+This Shiv Puran is translated into multiple languages from across the world on the walls of Thiruvasagam palace.

 In the courtyard is a temple dedicated to Shiva as Dakshinamurty.
-Between the temple and the walls with poetry on them are 108 Shivalingas, all of same size and shape.
+Between the temple and the walls with poetry on them are 108 Shivalingas, all of the same size and shape.
 Even the Shikhara of the temple is full of Shivalingas, instead of regular murtis of Devi devatas.
-In the front, a temple has the Murti of Manickvasagar in a chariot shaped temple located in a tank.
+In the front, a temple has the Murti of Manickvasagar in a chariot-shaped temple located in a tank.
 Murti of Agastya Muni was waiting for the installation.
 All this has been done in less than 18 months by one man – Dr. Aru Thirumurugan.

 This is fast becoming a popular place in the city.
 On a regular day, I saw many people visiting it before going to work.
 People have started believing that if you do Abhishek of the 108 Shivalingas, your wishes will come true.

 Do visit this unique place celebrating the ancient poetry of Tamil land.